HDTran/huys-fighting-game-notes/content/Street Fighter 6/Huy's Ken Journey/Introduction, Goals, and Training.md

 - For Buy C1 Color Bundle, alternatively buy 8 colors.
 ## Training
 ### Initial Combos
-These are the combos I actually use a majority of the time learning Ken.
-There are more specialized combos for specific situations or maxing out more damage, but starting here has been a good place for me.
+These are the combos I use a majority of the time learning Ken.
+There are more specialized combos for specific situations or maxing out more damage, but starting here has been useful.

 The core combos:
 - **Jab Confirm Combo.** `cLP/cLK xx cLP/cLK xx sLP xx HP Shoryuken`.